ELLIS-Unit-Graz/ELLIS-Unit-Graz.github.io/events/index.md

 {% capture text %}

-We are happy to announce that together with the [ELLIS Unit Nijmegen](https://www.ru.nl/afdelingen/interdisciplinair/ellis-unit), we will host a workshop at the [ELLIS UnConference](https://eurips.cc/ellis/) on December 2, 2025 prior to EurIPS 2025 in Copenhagen. **Call for submissions is open until October 20!**
+We are happy to announce that together with the [ELLIS Unit Nijmegen](https://www.ru.nl/afdelingen/interdisciplinair/ellis-unit), we will host a workshop at the [ELLIS UnConference](https://eurips.cc/ellis/) on December 2, 2025 prior to EurIPS 2025 in Copenhagen. **Call for contributions is open until October 20!**

 {%
   include button.html